-The usual interpreted systems semantics for temporal epistemic logic [19] deals with runs, in which each moment of time is associated with a global state that is comprised of a local state for each agent in the system.
-We begin by defining the syntax and semantics of an extension of temporal epistemic logic that adds the ability to quantify over global states and refer to global state components.
-This syntax and semantics will be instantiated in what follows by taking some of the global state components to be the strategies being used by agents.
+132 The usual interpreted systems semantics for temporal epistemic logic [19] deals with runs, in which

+- 133 each moment of time is associated with a global state that is composed of a local state for each agent - 134 in the system.
+We begin by defining the syntax and semantics of an extension of temporal epistemic - 135 logic that adds the ability to quantify over global states and refer to global state components. - 136 This syntax and semantics will be instantiated in what follows by taking some of the global state - 137 components to be the strategies being used by agents.

-To quantify over global states, we extend temporal epistemic logic with a set of variables Var, a quantifier $\exists x$ and a construct $e_i(x)$, where x is a variable.
-The formula $\exists x.\phi$ says, intuitively, that there exists in the system a global state x such that φ (a formula that may contain uses of the variable x) holds at the current point.
-The formula $e_i(x)$ asserts the equality of the local states of agent i at the current point and in the global state x.
+138 To quantify over global states, we extend temporal epistemic logic with a set of variables Var,

-Let Prop be a set of atomic propositions and let Ags be a finite set of agent names, excluding the special name e, which we use to designate the environment in which the agents operate.
-We write Ags^+ for the set $\{e\} \cup Ags$.
-The language ETLK(Ags, Prop, Var) (or just ETLK when the parameters are obvious) has syntax given by the grammar:
+- 139 a quantifier $\exists x$ , and a construct $e_i(x)$ , where x is a variable.
+The formula $\exists x.\phi$ says, intuitively, - 140 that there exists in the system a global state x such that $\phi$ (a formula that may contain uses of the - 141 variable x) holds at the current point.
+The formula $e_i(x)$ asserts the equality of the local states of - 142 agent i at the current point and in the global state x. - 143 Let Prop be a set of atomic propositions and let Ags be a finite set of agent names, excluding the - 144 special name e, which we use to designate the environment in which the agents operate.
+We write - 145 $Ags^+$ for the set $\{e\} \cup Ags$ .
+The language ETLK(Ags, Prop, Var) (or just ETLK when the parameters - 146 are obvious) has syntax given by the grammar: